 - Run the UX/accessibility audit:

-- Loading states: missing skeletons, content-shift issues
+- Loading states: missing skeletons, layout shift (CLS)

-- A11y: ARIA labels, contrast, keyboard navigation, focus traps
+keyboard navigation, visible focus, focus traps

-- Dark patterns: confirm-shaming, hidden costs, hard-to-cancel
+- Dark patterns: confirm-shaming, hidden costs, hard-to-cancel flows

-For each finding: severity, location, fix.
+For each finding: severity, location, and fix as a diff.
+List separately

 - Triage to a fix list.
 For each finding, ask “Show me the exact diff that fixes this.”
-Reject prose answers — demand code.
+Reject prose answers; demand code.

 Sample findings to expect